TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/list.rst

 .. c:function:: PyObject* PyList_GetItem(PyObject *list, Py_ssize_t index)

    Return the object at position *index* in the list pointed to by *list*.
-The position must be non-negative; indexing from the end of the list is not supported.
+The position must be non-negative; indexing kutoka the end of the list is not supported.
 If *index* is out of bounds (<0 or >=len(list)), return *NULL* and set an :exc:`IndexError` exception.